idrissrasheed/Brazil-Conflict-Analysis/README.md

 * Battles (32.4%) and Protests (32.2%) make up the majority of main conflicts
 * Protests decreased between 2019 and 2020 by 61.86% and increased by 62.53% between 2020 and 2021
 * Remote violence and explosives have the rarest occurences out of the other main conflicts
-* Strategic development is the only main conflict that contributed to 0 fatalities while making up
+* Strategic development is the only main conflict that contributed to 0 fatalities while making up 3.7% of conflicts
+*